shofiq4744/cardinity-taskmanager/README.md

 Search api test case (use and operation for search)</br>
 <code>
 {
-  "isExpire": true, 		# filter expire task(due date before today) "projectByUser": "string",# filter task by project creator "projectId": 1,			# filter task by project id "status": "string",		# filter task by status(open,in-progress,closed) "taskByUser": "string"	# filter task by task creator }
+  "isExpire": true,
+  "projectByUser": "string",
+  "projectId": 1,
+  "status": "string",
+  "taskByUser": "string"
+}
 </code></br>
 for example if you want all task then pass all crireria null</br>
-if you want only expire task just pass isExpire=true</br>
+if you want only expire(due date before today) task just pass isExpire=true</br>
 if you want specific project just pass project id</br>
 if you want specific status just pass the status name</br>
 if you want specific user project just pass projectByUser=username</br>